Applegate-AI/.github/profile/README.md

 ### Get In Touch

 Interested in supercharging your systems with AI?
-Let's talk.
+Let's talk!